So when you join their online betting site you know you are in the safe hands of a major and trusted firm.

 - On the Wednesday of the 2013 Cheltenham Festival the entire website crashed after Sprinter Sacre won the Queen Mother Champion Chase.
 They had offered evens (up to a £20 bet) about the 1/5 shot as a promotion to get vast numbers of new clients.
 When everyone came to collect their winnings the hardware could not cope and the site was inaccessible – how many of those affected customers will ever return?

 - We had incompatibilities with our account because we were using Google Chrome as our browser.
 The sportsbook software was not displaying crucial ‘bet history’ information correctly.
 Customer services admitted that it had bugs when you used the biggest and best browser in general use.
 Hopefully that annoyance has now been resolved.

 It was a mistake, in our view, for Coral to choose to be Playtech’s guinea pig with their brand new, inferior and ‘buggy’ sports betting software.
-Only the customers suffer, and given the terrific service rivals such as Bet365 and Ladbrokes offer, people will not return to discover if their problems have been ironed out.
+Only the customers suffer, and given the terrific service rivals such as Bet365 offer, people will not return to discover if their problems have been ironed out.

 The delayed payments need solving and the sportsbook software will surely improve in time, if anyone there cares enough – and that is our concern.
 We passed this information on the customer services by way of feedback rather than complaint and were told to write a letter – well here it is!
 So you have to wonder how well the online operation is being managed because if the front line personnel do not pass on the problems players are encountering then how can the experience ever improve?